solid/authorization-panel/proposals/acp/policy-propagation.md

  *
  * When an Agent tries to delete a Container in the parent Container
  * with the DELETE HTTP method, the following algorithms are used to
- * enforce access control and policy propagation.
+ * enforce access change and policy propagation.
  *
  * There are 4 approaches available :
  *